Blog

 4. Probiotics

-Probiotics are not considered an essential nutrient, but are becoming increasingly more recognized as an important part of optimizing digestion and nutritional absorption.
+Probiotics are not considered an essential nutrient but are becoming increasingly recognized as an important part of optimizing digestion and nutritional absorption.
 In this sense, maintaining healthy populations of gut bacteria is an important consideration to make when wanting to improve nutritional status.
-Furthermore, the bacteria of the gut produce additional nutrients, some of which are already known to be essential such as vitamins and others of which are being newly discovered as essential for the body [40].
+Furthermore, the bacteria of the gut produce additional nutrients, some of which are already known to be essential, such as vitamins, and others that are being newly discovered as essential for the body.[40]

-Probiotic bacteria tend to grow in the gut based off the availability of nutrients, which is based off what we eat.
-However, since the advent of antibiotics and mass-produced chemicals with antibiotic-like actions, the gut microbiome of humanity has been seeing a decline in bacterial diversity [41].
+Probiotic bacteria tend to grow in the gut based on the availability of nutrients, which is based on what we eat.
+However, since the advent of antibiotics and mass-produced chemicals with antibiotic-like actions, humanity's gut microbiome has been seeing a decline in bacterial diversity[41].
 This has coincided with the sudden rise in lifestyle diseases and sub-clinical nutrient deficiencies observed in the last couple of decades.
-Research highlights the role of the gut microbiome in promoting states of either health or disease [42].
+Research highlights the role of the gut microbiome in promoting states of either health or disease.[42]

 Factors Influencing Personalized Nutrition

-The food we eat is not enough to dictate our health and that is a point that cannot be stressed enough!
-One’s overall metabolism is affected by more than just their diet [43].
+The food we eat is not enough to dictate our health, a point that cannot be stressed enough.
+One’s overall metabolism is affected by more than just their diet[43].

-Genetics play a role in dictating certain aspects of cellular function; how cells in all tissues may utilize nutrients in order to function.
+Genetics plays a role in dictating certain aspects of cellular function and how cells in all tissues may utilize nutrients in order to function.
 Many gene sets respond to the environment and change their configuration, leading to subtle metabolic differences.
-This field of study is known as epigenetics; how the environment influences our genes.
-In this respect, diet is regarded as a highly influential environmental factor that interacts with our genes - for better or for worse [44].
+This field of study is known as epigenetics - how the environment influences our genes.
+In this respect, diet is regarded as a highly influential environmental factor that interacts with our genes - for better or for worse.[44]

-On-going research into the gut microbiome has revealed that the microbiomes of the gut and of other tissues in the body are a second set of genes that interact with our cells [50][51], also having an effect on their metabolism [52][53][54].
-The gut is the largest pool of bacteria we house and the microbes it houses are able to alter the activity of cells in nearly all systems and tissues.
+Ongoing research into the gut microbiome has revealed that the microbiomes of the gut and of other tissues in the body are a second set of genes that interact with our cells[50] [51], also having an effect on their metabolism[52] [53] [54].
+The gut is the largest pool of bacteria we house and the microbes it houses can alter the activity of cells in nearly all systems and tissues.

 In this way, the perfect diet is dependent on the metabolic requirements of the person at the cellular level.